Youth Group, Rec Group & Summer Camp Programs

 Conservation of Natural Resources

-Includes a hike along our nature trails to explore the interactions of plants and animals in their natural environment (the web of life).
+- Includes a hike along our nature trails to explore the interactions of plants and animals in their natural environment (the web of life).
 An emphasis is placed on the importance of biodiversity as well as ways of conserving it.
 Children learn also about the various stages of succession (how ecosystems may change over time).
-This encourages children to appreciate nature and to learn about biodiversity in ecosystems such as the boreal forest, bog, pond and meadow.
+This encourages children to appreciate nature and to learn about biodiversity in ecosystems such as the boreal forest, bog and pond.

-Children become bat detectives as they learn all about bats, look for bat houses, learn about the Bat Recovery Team and other conservation initiatives, as well as hike the batty bat trail.
+- Children become bat detectives as they learn all about bats, look for bat houses, learn about conservation initiatives, as well as hike the batty bat trail.
 This program can be incorporated in to the Nature Observer program.